Sunday, July 29, 2007

 Tyler Perry's House of Payne A.K.A COONS GONE WILD

-This conversation with her was actually spurred by another poster to my bulletin who said that I couldn’t talk about the man unless I had seen his "movies" and/or "plays".
-I being a person who doesn’t just hate something sight unseen like those Christians who pretested Dogma without ever seeing anything other than the title, I sat through “Mad Black Woman” and almost made it through 15 whole minutes of “Tyler Lynch's House of Payne A.K.A COONS GONE WILD”, But this poster told me that seeing his latest work “Daddy’s little girl” would turn ME into a fan.
-Which by the way starred two of my current favorite actors Idris Elba, who made me cancel all my Sunday plans for the past three years to watch him play the coolest, smartest, smoothest drug lord ever as Russell 'Stringer' Bell on HBO’s HIT SERIES “The Wire” (YES!
+This conversation was prompted by a comment on my bulletin claiming I had no right to criticize Lynch unless I had seen his “movies” or “plays.”
+I am not one to condemn anything sight unseen, like those Christians who protested Dogma without ever watching a frame.
+So I sat through Diary of a Mad Black Woman and nearly made it through 15 minutes of Tyler Lynch’s House of Payne A.K.A COONS GONE WILD.
+Another commenter urged me to watch Daddy’s Little Girls, promising it would convert me.
+That film featured two of my current favorite actors: Idris Elba, who made me cancel plans every Sunday for three years to watch him as the coolest, smartest, smoothest drug lord ever, Russell 'Stringer' Bell on HBO’s hit series The Wire (YES!
 YES!
 YES!
-ME OF ALL PEOPLE KNOW ALL THE ARUGUEMENTS TO BE MADE FOR THE PERPETUATING OF A STEREOTYPE OF BLACK MEN, BUT IT WAS AND IS A DAMN GOOD SHOW WITH AMAZING WRITING, WHICH ACTUALLY SHOWED US IN A DIFFERENT LIGHT IN THE SAME SCENE.
-WATCH FOR YOURSELF AND SEE WHAT I MEAN).
-If you haven’t seen it yet, shoot yourself in the foot then limp your ass to the store and buy the series DVDs and Gabrielle Unions, my future ex wife and mother of at least five of my literary snob offspring.
+I KNOW ALL THE ARGUMENTS ABOUT THE PERPETUATION OF STEREOTYPES OF BLACK MEN, BUT IT IS A DAMN GOOD SHOW WITH AMAZING WRITING THAT PORTRAYS US IN NUANCED WAYS WITHIN THE SAME SCENE.
+WATCH IT FOR YOURSELF).
+And Gabrielle Union, my future ex-wife and mother of at least five of my literary snob children.

 PLEASE LEAVE COMMENTS HERE IF YOU HAVE THEM, WOULD LOVE TO READ WHAT YOU THINK.